strongloop/strongloop/README.md

 `slc`'s `create` command allows you to generate conventional `Node.js` boilerplate for modules and entire programs.

-To generate a console program for issue the following `slc` command:
+To generate a console program issue the following `slc` command:

     $ slc create cli my-console-program